haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/fd-applet.md

 TL;DR:

 1. Input your algebra (quiver, monomial/commutative relations) in the left input area.
-2. Click Update button, then use right tabs (Basic Info, Calculator, Enumerator, Quivers).
+2. Click Update button, then use right tabs (Info, Calculator, Enumerator, Converter, Quivers).
-3. Most features only work for a finite-dimensional special biserial algebra (e.g. a gentle or string algebra); In addition, Enumerator and Quiver tabs only work for a representation-finite algebra.
+3. Most features only work for a finite-dimensional special biserial algebra (e.g. a gentle or string algebra); In addition, Enumerator, Converter, and Quiver tabs only work for a representation-finite algebra.

 ### Input Your Algebra